“Success is not the key to happiness. Happiness is the key to success. If you love what you are doing, you will be successful.” —Albert Schweitzer

 Program Evaluation: Fellows complete a pre- and post- survey for the Fellowship.
 Each Fellow’s site mentor also must complete a final site mentor survey.

 Monthly Meetings: Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection, and an opportunity to network with like-minded students from diverse fields as well as professionals in areas of interest to them.
 As such, those attending less than 80% of the monthly meetings miss out on helpful learning and networking and accept a small deduction of the stipend, as a result.

 Public Outreach: In some years, Fellows work together as a group to organize a public outreach project.
 A small budget will be provided for costs incurred.

 Recruitment: In the fall of each year, Fellows will work with the Program Director to organize information sessions about the Alabama Schweitzer Fellows Program and present information at their schools about their Fellowship experiences.

-Stipend: For the March 2021- April 2022 fellowship year, Fellows will receive a stipend of $2,500 distributed in three payments throughout the Fellowship year as specific program objectives are completed.
+Stipend: For the March 2022- April 2023 fellowship year, Fellows will receive a stipend of $2,500 distributed in four payments throughout the Fellowship year as specific program objectives are completed.
 In addition, the Alabama Schweitzer Fellowship provides up to $100 for project-related expenses.
-As funding allows, Alabama ASF additionally provides a $500 travel stipend for a number of Fellows to attend the national ASF leadership gathering annually.

 Celebration of Service: New Fellows are introduced at the Celebration of Service.
-This will be held on April 20, 2021.
-In April of the following year, the 2021-22 Fellows will be similarly honored and will speak about their projects’ goals and accomplishments.
+This will be held on April 30, 2022 at the beginning of Orientation.
+In April of the following year, the 2022-23 Fellows will be similarly honored and will speak about their projects’ goals and accomplishments.

 Applicants must submit a resume, limited to two-pages, listing applicable education, service, and leadership experiences.